anetteee/shortStories/README.md

+# Search engine with React

-# project-3
+# About the project

+The project is developed in connection with the course IT2810 Web Development at NTNU.
+The team consist of the four members Rebecca Strandkleiv, Camilla Kopperud, Tuva Djupvik and Anette Johansen.

-This documentation consists of a guide of how to run the application, features of the application, reflections around the design regarding accessibility and sustainability, technologies used and descriptions of testing.
+This documentation consists of a guide of how to run the application, features of the application, technologies used and descriptions of testing, reflections around the design regarding accessibility and sustainability.

 # Installing and running the application